-Friends of WLRN, Inc. (the "Corporation") was incorporated on January 22, 1974 under the laws of the State of Florida pursuant to Section 617.0201 (4) of the Florida Not-For-Profit Corporation Act.
-The purpose of the Corporation is to support and enhance the program services of WLRN-FM 91.3, WKWM-FM 91.5 and WLRN-TV Channel 17 ("WLRN") as well as other broadcast and non-broadcast services licensed to and/or operated by the School Board of Miami-Dade County, Florida ("MDCPS").
-This is accomplished through fundraising activities, creation and/or participation in broadcast and non-broadcast activities which generate revenues, and informational and educational activities which promote understanding, appreciation and support for WLRN.
-On January 10, 2022, the Corporation entered in a Management and Program Services Agreement with the MDCPS to undertake management and programming operations for WLRN stations under the supervision of MDCPS effective July 1, 2022.
+Friends of WLRN, Inc. (the "Corporation") was incorporated on January 22, 1974, under the laws of the State of Florida pursuant to Section 617.0201 (4) of the Florida Not-For-Profit Corporation Act with a purpose to support and enhance the program services of WLRN-FM 91.3, WKWM-FM 91.5, and WLRN-TV Channel 17 ("WLRN") as well as other broadcast and non-broadcast services licensed to and/or operated by the School Board of Miami-Dade County, Florida ("MDCPS").
+On July 1, 2022, the Corporation amended its purpose to be for educational and charitable purposes, such as to operate and manage noncommercial educational radio and television stations and to provide assistance to noncommercial publicly supported broadcasting in South Florida, including broadcast properties licensed to MDCPS or licensed to or managed by the Corporation, in the case of each such broadcast property for so long as such broadcast property is eligible to receive grants from the Corporation for Public Broadcasting.

-During the fiscal year 2009, the Corporation reactivated an affiliated nonprofit corporation, South Florida Public Media Company, in order to support WLRN news activities.
+During the fiscal year 2009, the Corporation reactivated an affiliated nonprofit corporation, South Florida Public Media Company, to support WLRN news activities.
 This entity is consolidated with Friends of WLRN Inc. in accordance with generally accepted accounting principles.
+On January 10, 2022, the Corporation entered into a Management and Program Services Agreement with MDCPS to undertake management and programming operations for WLRN stations under the supervision of MDCPS effective July 1, 2022.
 The consolidated entity is referred to as "the Corporation" below.
 See principles of consolidation under significant accounting policies below.